-Since its inception, the Company has devoted substantially all of its efforts to organizing the Company, acquiring its drug development programs and preparing for and advancing its product candidates into clinical development.
-The Company has determined that it has one operating and reporting segment.
-The Company has two product candidates, relugolix and MVT-602, under development which were licensed from Takeda Pharmaceuticals International AG ("Takeda") on April 29, 2016 (See Note 3).
+Since its inception, the Company has devoted substantially all of its efforts to organizing the Company, acquiring its product candidates, and preparing for and advancing the clinical development of its product candidates.
+The Company has two product candidates under development, relugolix and MVT-602, both of which were licensed from Takeda Pharmaceuticals International AG, or Takeda, on April 29, 2016.